Real Madrid 1-4 Ajax: 'We are not finished yet' - Matthijs De Ligt plans more Champions League shocks | Goal.com

 Trailing 2-1 after last month’s first leg in Amsterdam, Erik ten Hag’s side produced an outstanding performance at Santiago Bernabeu to stun the 13-time European champions 4-1 and end their three-year grip on the trophy.

-Hakim Ziyech and David Neres put the Dutch champions ahead on aggregate inside 20 minutes before former Southampton forward Dusan Tadic made it 3-0 on the night after the break.
+Hakim Ziyech and David Neres put the Dutch side ahead on aggregate inside 20 minutes before former Southampton forward Dusan Tadic made it 3-0 on the night after the break.

 Marco Asensio pulled one back for Real but Lasse Schone soon restored Ajax’s advantage and put the shine a memorable victory.